 Upon activation, the plugin will launch a setup wizard that will walk you through the setup.
 If you need help, then follow our article on how to set up All in One SEO for WordPress.

-However, we’ll walk you through all the schema markup settings manually so that you can change the settings if needed.
+However, we will walk you through all the schema markup settings manually so that you can change the settings if needed.

 Setting Site Wide Schema Markup in WordPress

-First, we’ll start by telling search engines some basic information about your WordPress website.
-Go to All in One SEO » Search Appearance page and scroll down to the Knowledge Graph section.
+First, we will start by telling search engines some basic information about your WordPress website.
+Go to the All in One SEO » Search Appearance page and scroll down to the Knowledge Graph section.